About 2060 wordsAbout 7 min

 - Does the cpus declared in CI meet the requirements?

-- Run the same image locally to get the same build environment as CI, then debug.
+- Run the same image locally to get the same build environment as CI for debugging.

 The default image for Cloud Native Build is cnbcool/default-build-env(Open in new window).